jonasmcferreira/whiteiron/jhed-wasteland/encounters.md

 Investigation 7: broken eggshells around bodies, most likely food for babies Investigation 13: A simple silver ring with a boot emblem (ring of jumping)

+### Scroll Burners (will flesh out)

+Random Encounters that punish hoarding will encourage adventurers to use what they have and function as a trigger to remind people what they have

+A spirit of a pyromancer tasked to set fire to those hoarding arcane scrolls.
+Their only acceptable locations being designated mage towers.
+A ghost that is kind and maybe willing to trade information to take the scrolls but will not be refused her orders.
+Drawn to the locked magical abilities suffused to paper it tugs at her remaining essence.

+She warns the party that if she is defeated her master will find them

+4 Ghosts

+First Appears when party has 3 scrolls

+Posesses party member and burns all their scrolls at 6